Car finance in an IVA

 This means that in order to take out finance on a car, you will be required to get approval from your IP.
 You will need to justify to your IP why you require a finance deal on a car; perhaps public transport is costing too much each month and a car on finance would be the cheaper option, some people may require a car to commute to and from work in order to make a living or maybe you require a car to get the children safely to school.
 Your IP will decide whether or not this request is reasonable based on your circumstances and they will take into consideration your income and expenditure to ascertain whether or not committing to a car finance loan is manageable given your budget.
 However, since an IVA involves paying a significant proportion of your disposable income towards settling your debts, you may find you are not left with enough for monthly car payments.

-Being in an IVA will also limit the car finance programmes which you are eligible for.
+Being in an IVA will also limit the number of car finance lenders willing to consider an application.
 IVAs are a type of formal insolvency and are considered public information and will be listed on the Insolvency Register, therefore the concept of debt will be no secret from any potential creditors.
 Because of this, an IVA will also appear on your credit file, indicating to lenders that you have had trouble managing credit in the past.
 This will lower your credit score and make lenders more cautious when it comes to providing you with credit.
 If you would like to know more about your credit score during an IVA, read our Credit Score blog.

-There are companies out there which provide customers with poor credit scores, or histories of struggling to manage with debt, with loans.
+There are companies out there that provide customers with poor credit scores, or histories of struggling to manage with debt, with loans.